Chiropractic E/M Coding Guide Part 1: New vs. Established Patients (99202–99215 Explained)

 A patient walks into your clinic with acute low back pain.
 You evaluate, adjust, and document appropriately—but then pause: Is this a 99203 or a 99213?
 That single decision can mean the difference between proper reimbursement and audit risk.

 Accurately coding Evaluation and Management (E/M) visits is essential for chiropractors.
 Correct coding ensures compliance, supports reimbursement, and strengthens patient documentation.
-One of the most common areas of confusion is distinguishing between new and established patients, which directly affects coding, documentation, and payer audit risk.
+A common area of confusion is distinguishing between new and established patients, which directly affects coding, documentation, and payer audit risk.

 In this first part of a four-part series, Dr. Evan Gwilliam, Senior Vice President at Practisync, breaks down the practical differences and provides actionable guidance for coding new vs. established patients.